SteveBarnett/Remixing/_thinking/less-ai-please.md

     - For companies that are reporting 10X productivity (or something similar): what's the outcome?
 Are they now the number one company in the world?
 Most profitable?
 Most equitable?
 Most human(e)?
 - Clarify how the results of adding AI will be measured, and what will happen afterwards
     - What's the endgame?
+    - What human work is it replacing?
+What happens to the human?
 - Everyone else is doing it
     - Is not a good reason!
 - We'll fall back behind
     - Ask for specifics.
 Do we need AI to keep up?
 For what metric?
 - The iron triangle still applies.
 Fast, cheap, good: pick two.
 If it looks like all three, look more closely to see the hidden cost or lower quality.
+- The process is part of the product
+    - Writing is thinking, is learning, is understanding

 #### Say No